harshithaakkineni20/meta-ads-efficiency-engine/README.md

 A simulated decision engine for improving Meta ads efficiency across a high-volume account.
 The system recommends which ads to stop, trim, scale, hold, or use as the basis for new creative briefs.

-This repo was built for the AppliedAI Studio AI Builder assignment.

 ## What this project does

 The assignment describes a customer running roughly 10,000 Facebook and Instagram campaigns per month and asks for a system to improve ROAS.
 Because no real account dataset was provided, this repo includes a simulator that creates Meta-style ad data and hidden ground truth.